binkley/domain-persistence-modeling/README.md

 * [Spring-recommended documentation](#spring-recommended-documentation)
   * [Reference documentation](#reference-documentation)

-This spike explores _domain persistence modeling_, that is, how the domain model and persistence models relate, and good ways to express those relations in code.
+These examples explores _domain persistence modeling_, that is, how the domain model and persistence models relate, and good ways to express those relations in code.
 It is _not_ a mini-ORM, but uses Spring Data to abstract away persistence operations.